You know you need to modernise your CRM system and your website needs to be refreshed, aligned and integrated but where do you start?

 Remember changing your requirements once the project is in flight will not only impact the time scales but the costs too – potentially resulting in a sub-optimal solution.
 Don’t put your head in your hands, it may be daunting but not as challenging as you may fear.
 Don’t be afraid to ask for help, while this process is not complicated it does take time.
 Investing now will of course save you time and money during the project life.

-If you want to read some more of our thoughts and advice on your digital journey we have created articles designed the key areas.
+If you want to read some more of our thoughts and advice on your digital journey we have created articles designed to focus on the key areas.

 Chrysalis Digital provides a digital transformation service designed to help build a more agile, efficient and innovative organisation.
 With its broad cross sector experience Chrysalis has helped many organisations map their digital path and through careful planning and assessment, choose the right technology partners.
 Chrysalis Digital is 100% agnostic when recommending CMS and CRM suppliers to its clients.